hipe/tmx/README.md

 this “project” consists of several “sub-projects” whose only unifying theme is that they are somehow of interest (maybe) to the DTF group chat.

-although the sub-projects are thematically disparate from one aonther, we keep them here in one repository for [reasons](#sub-projects).
+although the sub-projects are thematically disparate from one another, we keep them here in one repository for [reasons](#sub-projects).